Back to Watch and Pray

 That is why souls must evaluate Vatican II claims, frameworks, and contradictory traditionalist positions by objective continuity, not by social pressure.

-This chapter also warns against repetitive emotional rhetoric without argument.
+This also warns against repetitive emotional rhetoric without argument.
 Catholic warning must be concrete, doctrinal, and sourced.

 The test of time is a mercy for simple souls.
 It keeps discernment objective.
 Hold what always held, and confusion loses power.